Poems and Songs of Vladimir Vysotsky. Our Life Has Lots of Edges.

 How not to miss a generous, kind face,

-How to divine fair people with precision?
+How to discern fair people with precision?

 They wear the masks not through a paltry case —